kjeeth04/Federalist/README.md

 # Federalist
-Final Project for Programming in C class
+Final Project for Programming in C class.
+Developed in Fall 2022.